csv2uppaal/csv2uppaal/README.txt

 csv2uppaal - USERS GUIDE
 **********

 A. BEFORE RUNNING THE TOOL
 --------------------------
-The tool chain on ruby.
+The tool chain is written in Ruby language.
 It was developed and tested under Ubuntu GNU/Linux, Mac OS X and Windows XP.

+---
-Resources for MS Windows:
+* Installing Ruby on MS Windows:
+---

 [Ruby]: http://rubyinstaller.org/

 When installing Ruby on Windows with rubyinstaller,